tesssapierce/homework01/README.md

 -Closing '/img' tag was removed as it is unnecesary

+-Updated search-engine-optimization Link with ID and Class for functioning links

 <strong>style.css</strong>

 -Set body width to 100%

 -Consolidated redudnant css elements

 link to site: https://tesssapierce.github.io/homework01/